Maca is a Gift from a Lost Civilization

 There is no associated “crash” like may occur with caffeine and it has been shown to help stimulate and modulate the stress response.[7,8,9]*

 If the idea of giving up the ritual of your morning coffee is too much though, throwing some Maca into it gives it an excellent flavor and can help mitigate the effects of crashing later in the day by working on the adrenals.
 This effect is similar to how adding mushrooms like Reishi to coffee helps mitigate coffee’s overstimulating aspects.

 This is the type of Maca we are currently selling.
 It is Certified Organic, 100% pure raw black Maca root powder.

 This type has been found to be the best at increasing energy levels.*

 It also is especially good for supporting men’s performance in the bedroom.* The variant of Black Maca appears to be the most effective at protecting the genitals of all the Maca colors.*

 We do not want to ignore the ladies though and are looking into obtaining Red Maca which seems to be better for them as well as for male prostate health in general.

 That being said, women will certainly benefit from consuming Black Maca, especially in regards to sustaining their energy levels as well as the other effects mentioned above for all the colors.

 Gelatinized Maca is just lightly roasted.
 Unfortunately, this process can degrade the amino acids so nutritionally, it is not as good as that of the raw.

-The recommended dosage is 10 to 30 grams per day meaning each bag will last you 1 to 3 weeks.
-This is approximately 1 to 3 Tbsp per day.
+The recommended dosage is 10 grams per day this is approximately 1 Tbsp per day.
 This stuff is dense.